 In the following, we first present a brief overview of the related work.
-Then, we present the constructions of several families of floating codes, which either are optimal, or approach optimality as the codes get longer.
+Then, we present the constructions of several families of floating codes, which are either optimal or asymptotically optimal.
 We also present upper and lower bounds to t for general floating codes.
+The details are as follows.